 For me, the queue was ok as I couldn’t have hiked any faster than that anyway.
 But it did mean the summit was heaving and the whole experience didn’t feel quite as magical as you might hope.

-Avoid weekends and public holidays if you can, and hopefully your experience will be much quieter.
+Avoid weekends and public holidays if you can, and hopefully, your experience will be much quieter than mine.

 Try to Get Some Training First

 I was horrendously unfit when I did my Fuji climb, and it made things a lot harder.
 I recommend putting in some time at the gym beforehand!
 It’s entirely possible to climb the mountain even if you are unfit (I’m a shining example of that) but it might be a bit easier after a few gym sessions.